White House adviser says China virus to delay U.S. export surge from trade deal

 “In the event that a natural disaster or other unforeseeable event outside the control of the parties delays a Party from timely complying with its obligations under this Agreement, the Parties shall consult with each other,” the text reads.

 The number of cases and deaths from the novel coronavirus has shown little sign of slowing - total cases have now surpassed 20,000 - spurring the United States to evacuate some of its citizens from China, issue a travel warning, and impose quarantines and a partial travel ban.
-Beijing has criticized the measures as unnecessarily spreading fear.

 Kudlow played down the potential wider impact of the virus outbreak on the U.S. economy and on company supply chains that are being curtailed, saying: “It’s not a catastrophe.
 It’s not a disaster.”